equill/syscat-gui/Acceptance-test.md

-# Acceptance tests for cl-webcat
+# Acceptance tests for webcat-gui

 Checklist for making sure it actually works.